cerebral/overmind/packages/overmind-website/guides/intermediate/03_typescript.md

 h(Example, { name: "guide/typescript/explicit" })
 ```

-You only have to set up these types once, where you instantiate Overmind.
+You only have to set up these types once, where you bring your configuration together.
 That means if you use multiple namespaced configuration you still only create one set of types, as shown above.

 Now you only have to make sure that you import your types from this file, instead of directly from the Overmind package.